 Infection prevention and control programmes and their clinical functions are traditionally the responsibility and realm of the service provider and health professional.
 While this leadership and oversight remain vital, it is going to be important post-pandemic to continue the momentum of engaging consumer participation for the reduction of infections, most significantly in aged care, for the quality of life of our elderly.

-There are many areas within IPC where increased consumer leadership and responsibility is beneficial, from continuing the promotion of basics like hand hygiene and cough etiquette, to more complex health preservation issues like immunisation and antimicrobial education.
+There are many areas within IPC where increased consumer leadership and responsibility are beneficial, from continuing the promotion of basics like hand hygiene and cough etiquette, to more complex health preservation issues like immunisation and antimicrobial education.

 Families want to know how to keep their loved ones safe and well, and the elderly need the provision of good healthcare, without the unnecessary burden of infection.